The Best PS3 Move Games

 Regardless of your age, gaming experience or personal preference, this list has a game for you.
 All of these games are incredibly fun, and the PlayStation Move controller makes them even more so.

-Just Dance goes international with its multiplayer mode.
-Dance online with a global community or with your neighbour across the street.
+Just Dance 4 lets you dance online with a global community or with your neighbor across the street.
 There is a large package of dances with customizable sweaty workouts and competitions.
-There is an interesting option for supporting dancing while someone stars in the spotlight.

 EA Sports Active 2